-I. Challenges for Monetary Policy in the Current IMFS
+I. Challenges for Monetary Policy in the current IMFS

-When Ben Bernanke was retiring from the Fed, his closing remarks to central bank governors at the Bank for International Settlement (BIS) set us the task of sorting out the deep flaws in the international monetary and financial system (IMFS).
-Six years later, with my demise as governor on the horizon, I'm going to "pay it forward" by focusing on how the nature of the IMFS challenges monetary policy.
+When Ben Bernanke was retiring from the Fed, his closing remarks to central bank governors at the BIS set us the task of sorting out the deep flaws in the international monetary and financial system ("IMFS").
+Six years later, with my demise as governor on the horizon, I'm going to 'pay it forward' by focusing on how the nature of the IMFS challenges monetary policy.

-For decades, the mainstream view has been that countries can achieve price stability and minimize excessive output variability by adopting flexible inflation targeting and floating exchange rates.
+For decades, the mainstream view has been that countries can achieve price stability and minimise excessive output variability by adopting flexible inflation targeting and floating exchange rates.
 The gains from policy coordination were thought to be modest at best, and the prescription was for countries to keep their houses in order.1

 This consensus is increasingly untenable for several reasons.
-Globalization has steadily increased the impact of international developments on all our economies.
+Globalisation has steadily increased the impact of international developments on all our economies.
 This in turn has made any deviations from the core assumptions of the canonical view even more critical.
 In particular, growing dominant currency pricing (DCP) is reducing the shock absorbing properties of flexible exchange rates and altering the inflation-output volatility trade-off facing monetary policy makers.
-And most fundamentally, a destabilizing asymmetry at the heart of the IMFS is growing.
-While the world economy is being reordered, the U.S. dollar remains as important as when Bretton Woods collapsed (Figure 1).
+And most fundamentally, a destabilising asymmetry at the heart of the IMFS is growing.
+While the world economy is being reordered, the US dollar remains as important as when Bretton Woods collapsed (Figure 1).